TheArturthur/CoppermindScraper/Cosmere/Skyward.md

 ## Cover Gallery
 For a cover gallery of *Skyward*, see [[Skyward/Covers\|/Covers]].
+## Statistical Analysis
+For a full statistical analysis, see [[Skyward/Statistical analysis\|/Statistical analysis]].
+*Skyward* consists of one prologue, fifty-five chapters, three interludes and one epilogue, reaching a total 135,366 word count.
+There are two different unique point-of-view characters in a total of 65 POVs.

 ## Interior Art
 For a gallery of the book's interior art, see [[Skyward/Interior art\|/Interior art]].